 "Ask the Expert" Sessions

-The National Children’s Advocacy Center’s National Training Center's (NTC) Ask the Expert online sessions are presented in a Question & Answer format.
+The National Children’s Advocacy Center’s Virtual Training Center's (VTC) Ask the Expert online sessions are presented in a Question & Answer format.
 Questions are posed by a staff member during the presentation, followed by a live Q&A session providing participants the opportunity to ask questions directly of the presenter.
 Access to the live session is limited and slots often fill very quickly, so be sure to register early.

 Ask the Expert sessions may be viewed individually or by groups of child abuse professionals.
 Groups may also register under one name and participate in a meeting room with one person submitting questions for the group.
 All participants will have access to a recording of the broadcast as well as presentation slides and any related articles recommended by the presenter.

 PLEASE NOTE: Training Certificates are not available for Ask the Expert Sessions.

 Ask the Expert Sessions